dvitale199/GenoTools/docs/prep_reference_panel.md

 # GenoTools Reference Panel Preparation

 ## Overview
 This documentation provides a detailed description of how to prepare a reference panel for use in the `GenoTools` ancestry module.
-Preparing a custom reference panel will allow for the prediction of samples within ancestry groups outside of the 11 provided by the default reference panel.
+Preparing a custom reference panel will allow for the prediction of samples within ancestry groups outside of the 11 included in the provided reference panel.

 ---

 ### Format
-In order to run the proper pruning steps, as well as use the custom reference panel in the ancestry module, please make sure the reference genotypes are in PLINK1.9 binary format (.bed/.bim/.fam): https://www.cog-genomics.org/plink/1.9/formats
+In order to run the proper pruning steps, as well as use the custom reference panel in the ancestry module, please make sure the reference genotypes are in PLINK1.9 binary format (.bed/.bim/.fam): https://www.cog-genomics.org/plink/1.9/formats.
+In addition, you will need to create a tab-delimited file containing the sample IDs as well as the reference ancestry groups (see Preparing the `--ref_labels` File section).

 ---